tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-04-20-ppw-ewenement-haze.md

 Michael HT is back in the ring, he repeats the result of the championship match.
 Ring crew slowly clean the ring and we go for another break.

-#### Ultraviolent match for PpW European Ultraviolent Championship - Stanisław van Dobroniak (c) v Alex Arthur
+#### Ultraviolent match for PpW European Ultraviolent Championship - Stanisław Van Dobroniak (c) v Alex Arthur

 Timestamp: `4:18:20`